 I am under no laws but God’s.

-Lesson 76 is one of those lessons that brooks no middle ground.
+Lesson 76 of A Course in Miracles brooks no middle ground.
 It is like Bob Dylan’s song Precious Angel: “You either got faith or you got unbelief and there ain’t no neutral ground.”
 Yet the absence of wiggle room is a gift, for it forces us to confront the lesson in helpful terms: what are the laws of God?
 And what am I that should be subject to any other law?

 This lesson is easy to understand when you also understand that the self to which the lesson refers is not a body.
 It is associated with a body (because it has dissociated from God), but this is an illusion, not a fact.